A look at COVID-19 vaccinations in Canada on Tuesday, June 8, 2021

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Newfoundland and Labrador is reporting 34,213 new vaccinations administered over the past seven days for a total of 337,715 doses given.
-The province has administered doses at a rate of 644.948 per 1,000.
-In the province, 3.31 per cent (17,355) of the population has been fully vaccinated.
-There were 3,800 new vaccines delivered to Newfoundland and Labrador for a total of 396,830 doses delivered so far.
+Newfoundland and Labrador is reporting 32,862 new vaccinations administered over the past seven days for a total of 341,114 doses given.
+The province has administered doses at a rate of 651.44 per 1,000.
+In the province, 3.33 per cent (17,455) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Newfoundland and Labrador for a total of 396,830 doses delivered so far.
 The province has received enough of the vaccine to give 76 per cent of its population a single dose.
-The province has used 85.1 per cent of its available vaccine supply.
+The province has used 85.96 per cent of its available vaccine supply.

-Ontario is reporting 116,829 new vaccinations administered for a total of 10,109,404 doses given.
-The province has administered doses at a rate of 688.226 per 1,000.
-In the province, 7.40 per cent (1,086,805) of the population has been fully vaccinated.
-There were 496,080 new vaccines delivered to Ontario for a total of 11,688,315 doses delivered so far.
+Ontario is reporting 158,209 new vaccinations administered for a total of 10,267,613 doses given.
+The province has administered doses at a rate of 698.997 per 1,000.
+In the province, 7.99 per cent (1,174,330) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Ontario for a total of 11,688,315 doses delivered so far.
 The province has received enough of the vaccine to give 80 per cent of its population a single dose.
-The province has used 86.49 per cent of its available vaccine supply.
+The province has used 87.85 per cent of its available vaccine supply.

-Saskatchewan is reporting 8,628 new vaccinations administered for a total of 809,400 doses given.
-The province has administered doses at a rate of 686.424 per 1,000.
-In the province, 11.71 per cent (138,040) of the population has been fully vaccinated.
-There were 1,570 new vaccines delivered to Saskatchewan for a total of 903,725 doses delivered so far.
+Saskatchewan is reporting 6,724 new vaccinations administered for a total of 816,124 doses given.
+The province has administered doses at a rate of 692.127 per 1,000.
+In the province, 12.17 per cent (143,504) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Saskatchewan for a total of 903,725 doses delivered so far.
 The province has received enough of the vaccine to give 77 per cent of its population a single dose.
-The province has used 89.56 per cent of its available vaccine supply.
+The province has used 90.31 per cent of its available vaccine supply.

-Alberta is reporting 26,457 new vaccinations administered for a total of 3,084,119 doses given.
-The province has administered doses at a rate of 700.611 per 1,000.
-In the province, 12.40 per cent (545,853) of the population has been fully vaccinated.
-There were 1,600 new vaccines delivered to Alberta for a total of 3,295,695 doses delivered so far.
+Alberta is reporting 39,107 new vaccinations administered for a total of 3,123,226 doses given.
+The province has administered doses at a rate of 709.494 per 1,000.
+In the province, 13.02 per cent (573,211) of the population has been fully vaccinated.
+There were zero new vaccines delivered to Alberta for a total of 3,295,695 doses delivered so far.
 The province has received enough of the vaccine to give 75 per cent of its population a single dose.
-The province has used 93.58 per cent of its available vaccine supply.
+The province has used 94.77 per cent of its available vaccine supply.

-British Columbia is reporting 146,911 new vaccinations administered for a total of 3,635,795 doses given.
-The province has administered doses at a rate of 708.514 per 1,000.
-In the province, 6.12 per cent (314,246) of the population has been fully vaccinated.
-There were zero new vaccines delivered to British Columbia for a total of 3,912,030 doses delivered so far.
-The province has received enough of the vaccine to give 76 per cent of its population a single dose.
-The province has used 92.94 per cent of its available vaccine supply.
+British Columbia is reporting 49,545 new vaccinations administered for a total of 3,685,340 doses given.
+The province has administered doses at a rate of 718.169 per 1,000.
+In the province, 6.73 per cent (345,508) of the population has been fully vaccinated.
+There were 243,360 new vaccines delivered to British Columbia for a total of 4,155,390 doses delivered so far.
+The province has received enough of the vaccine to give 81 per cent of its population a single dose.
+The province has used 88.69 per cent of its available vaccine supply.

-The Northwest Territories are reporting zero new vaccinations administered for a total of 53,501 doses given.
-The territory has administered doses at a rate of 1,185.775 per 1,000.
-In the territory, 53.02 per cent (23,922) of the population has been fully vaccinated.
+The Northwest Territories are reporting 1,577 new vaccinations administered for a total of 55,078 doses given.
+The territory has administered doses at a rate of 1,220.727 per 1,000.
+In the territory, 55.15 per cent (24,881) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 77,550 doses delivered so far.
 The territory has received enough of the vaccine to give 170 per cent of its population a single dose.
-The territory has used 68.99 per cent of its available vaccine supply.
+The territory has used 71.02 per cent of its available vaccine supply.

 Nunavut is reporting zero new vaccinations administered for a total of 32,196 doses given.
 The territory has administered doses at a rate of 831.379 per 1,000.
 In the territory, 38.60 per cent (14,949) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Nunavut for a total of 51,100 doses delivered so far.
 The territory has received enough of the vaccine to give 130 per cent of its population a single dose.
 The territory has used 63.01 per cent of its available vaccine supply.